SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 and the value it contains is always a reference to a particular instance of that type.

 ..
 TODO: functions aren't "instances".
 This needs clarifying.

 ..
-TODO: We need something here to say
-   "but don't worry, you can still do all of the stuff you're used to".

-..
 TODO: Add a justification here to say why this is a good thing.